-If isopropyl was used to remove the adhesive, it is possible that the home button has become wet and caused the home button to not work until it dries.
-It is possible that the home button is broken and needs repair, usually the home button holder becomes loose or the digitizer flex cable is twisted or damaged in some way.
-If the home button on your iPhone started having problems after replacing the battery, it is very likely that the contacts on the home button (there are two gold contacts that are shorted) were not properly placed.
-If the previous steps didn't do much good for your iPhone's home button, it's probably time to carry out a professional repair.

-So, to help those whose iPad home button is broken without any signs and look for do-it-yourself ways before sending it to the Apple Store, I listed the following fixes to make the iPad home button not work.
+If isopropyl was used to remove adhesive, it's possible that the home button has become wet and caused it not to work until it dries.
+It's possible that the home button is broken and needs repair, usually because the home button holder has become loose or because the digitizer flex cable is twisted or damaged in some way.
+If your iPhone's home button started having problems after replacing its battery, it's very likely that its contacts (two gold contacts that are shorted) were not properly placed.
+If none of these solutions worked for your iPhone's home button, it's probably time to carry out a professional repair.
+To help those whose iPad home button is broken without any signs and look for do-it-yourself ways before sending it to Apple Store, here are some fixes that may make your iPad home button not work.

 You may just want to repair the start button instead of paying for third-party software that doesn't even fix the problem.
-With TunesKit iOS System Repair in hand, you can eliminate other potential issues that cause the iPad home button to become unresponsive and completely manage the iOS system.
+With TunesKit iOS System Repair, you can eliminate other potential issues that cause your iPad home button to become unresponsive and completely manage your iOS system.